Stay in touch

 Alternatively, some prostheses are filled with polypropylene beads.
 These mould into the shape of the bra and, as air is able to circulate, they are also cooler.

 There are also breast forms that don’t try to closely resemble a natural breast, for women who are looking for an alternative to a traditional soft silicone prosthesis.

 The backing of most prostheses is made of the same material as the front.
 Some may have a different backing, such as fabric or a soft panel of gel, designed to make them more comfortable.
 Backings that can be moulded to fit an uneven chest wall are also available.
 Some prostheses have backings that allow more air flow and may be cooler.

-Prosthetic (or ‘artificial’) nipples are made of soft silicone that can be worn on a reconstructed breast or prosthesis.
+Prosthetic (artificial) nipples are made of soft silicone that can be worn on a reconstructed breast or prosthesis.
 They are either self-sticking or come with special skin glue that can hold the prosthetic nipple in place for several days.

 Prosthetic nipples come in different sizes and skin colours but some hospitals custom-make them so they match the nipple on your other breast.

-Alternatively, you might find it easier to use a nipple shield (or ‘cover’) on the other nipple so it looks less obvious.
+Alternatively, if you’ve had a single mastectomy, you might find it easier to use a nipple shield or cover on the other nipple so there is less of a difference.
 You can buy these from specialist suppliers and some high-street shops.
-See our list of bra and prostheses suppliers.